Ecolog International: Criticisms

 Between 2006 and 2009, the German press raised concerns about the company's use of a laundry detergent that gave German soldier's uniforms a pink tint (visible at night), as well as issues with black water and diesel fuel.
 The matter was investigated by Ecolog in conjunction with Germany's Ministry of Defense, which determined that the issues were minor and had been resolved.

-In 2017, the company terminated the driver who was found to have accepted bribes to transport civilians in the Central African republic.
+In 2017, the company terminated the driver who was found to have accepted bribes to transport civilians in the Central African Republic.

 Awards and recognition

 In 2019, the company publicized its Communication on Progress of its commitments to the UN Global Compact.
 The company received a gold award from the Royal Society for the Prevention of Accidents (RoSPA) in 2017 and 2018 for its safety and security protocols.
 It was also recognised by RoSPA with the Gold Award in 2020.
-In 2024, Ecolog received the RoSPA Gold Medal Award in the Occupational Achievement category, marking its fifth consecutive Gold Award.
+In 2026, Ecolog received the RoSPA Gold Medal Award in the Occupational Achievement category, marking its seventh consecutive Gold Award.
+In June 2026, Ecolog was named Hospitality and Catering Sector Winner at the British Safety Council’s International Safety Awards 2026 and has achieved a Distinction, the highest of the three award grades for exemplary health, safety, and well-being management.